 Zen was emerged from Indian Buddhism.
 Ever since Buddhism was introduced to China, it was influenced by Chinese culture and then formed its own theories and philosophy which is called Zen.
 Without focusing on the improvement of the physical body or progressive purifying of Qi, Zen introduced ways to directly realize the true heart, to realize the connection with the universe Tao and to attain enlightenment.
 However one needs to separate himself from ordinary life to practice Zen.

-Confucianism brought the practice of the true heart into daily life.
-It gives many specific methods and rules for ordinary people to follow in daily life.
+Confucianism brought the practice into daily life.
+Confucian gives many specific methods and rules for ordinary people to follow in daily life.
 It aims to improve human entire being to become a saint from inside and a master in every aspect of life.
 It advocated moral and ethic education to build a better society and a better world.

 Why Do We Practice Three